 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 14.53 minutes getting to work every day.

-Falls City is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Falls City does not have a public transit system used by locals to get to and from work.

 The education level of Falls City citizens is a little higher than the average for US cities and towns: 21.75% of adults in Falls City have at least a bachelor's degree.